Memorable Manitobans: Steinunn Jonasina Stefanson “Steina” Sommerville (1885-1963)

 Educator, journalist, writer.

-Born at Gimli on 17 May 1885, the daughter of Jonas Stefanson (1845-1911) and Steinunn Grimsdottir (1847-1929), and sister of Sigtryggur Jónasson, she became a school teacher and taught at Nordur Stjarna School, Haland School (1910), and John H. Gunn School (1912-1913).
+Born at Gimli on 17 May 1885, daughter of Jonas Stefanson (1845-1911) and Steinunn Grimsdottir (1847-1929), and sister of Sigtryggur Jónasson, she became a school teacher and taught at Nordur Stjarna School, Haland School (1910), John H. Gunn School (1912-1913), and Framnes School (1918).
 She was Women’s News Editor for the Manitoba Free Press and was involved in the women’s suffrage movement.
 On 29 April 1920, she married Andrew Neville Sommerville (?-1966) at Winnipeg and had one daughter, Ina Margaret Sommerville (?-1983).
 The couple moved to Munson, Alberta where they resided for a few years before returning to Winnipeg.
 She would go on to write for the Winnipeg Free Press and several Icelandic publications, as well as do translation work.
 She was the President (1934) of the Red River Club and served on the St. Vital rationing committee during the Second World War.
 On the 75th anniversary of New Iceland in 1950, she was crowned Fjallkona.
-She died at Winnipeg on 16 January 1963 and was buried in St. Vital Cemetery.
+She died at Winnipeg on 16 January 1963 and was buried in the St. Vital Cemetery.

 Her articles for the Manitoba Historical Society: